Conformal invariance of boundary touching loops of FK Ising model: Auxiliary results on a priori bounds

-\begin{proof} Suppose that there are exactly $k$ minimal crossings of $A$ which touch the boundary so that their dual-open right-hand side touches free boundary (i.e. the vertex sets of the dual-open path and the dual boundary intersect) and that along each them there is at least one branching point.
+\begin{proof} Let $k$ be the number of minimal crossings of $A$ which touch the boundary so that their dual-open right-hand side touches free boundary (i.e. the vertex sets of the dual-open path and the dual boundary intersect) and that along each them there is at least one branching point.
 Then due to topological reasons $k$ is at most $2$.
-Suppose also that there are $m$ crossings in total, then $m-k$ crossings disjoint from the boundary or touch the boundary by their open left-hand sides.
+Let $m$ be the total number crossings.
+Then $m-k$ crossings are disjoint from the boundary or touch the boundary by their open left-hand sides.
 In particular, for these types of crossings, the crossings consists only of a part following a single loop.
 Thus the entire right-hand side is dual-open.
 Similarly as in the previous proof, we see that there are at least $\lfloor(m-k)/2\rfloor$ dual-open crossings of $A$. \end{proof}